reshamas/reshamas.github.io/_posts/2019-07-01-rethinking-mentoring-in-data-science.md

 - contribute constructively to social media discussions in data science

 ## My Mentees
 As an organizer for two meetup groups in the bustling of city of New York, I can use all the help I can get.
 For the past year, I have been mentoring 3 women.
-The bonus for me is that I am able to obtain desperately needed to help to effectively run these meetup groups.
+The bonus for me is that I am able to obtain desperately needed help to effectively run these meetup groups.
 For the 3 women, they receive mentorship from me on communicating with companies, arranging events, dealing with last minute crises, strategically planning for the future and more.

 I have asked all 3 of them to add new volunteers to our committees and mentor them through the process so that there is a good pipeline of organizers so the community can benefit from regular meetup events.
 It has been a mutually beneficial relationship.

----
 ## Contact

 I encourage people to email me with questions: reshama@wimlds.org.
 While I do not promise a response to every email, I do read them all and write blogs for the questions I receive over time.

----
 ## Coach

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Jonathan Rosenberg quotes Bill Campbell: <br>A coach can <br>- see the things you can’t <br>- hear the things you can’t<br>-SO you can be the person you want to be. <a href="https://twitter.com/hashtag/LeadershipDevelopment?src=hash&amp;ref_src=twsrc%5Etfw">#LeadershipDevelopment</a></p>&mdash; Reshama Shaikh (@reshamas) <a href="https://twitter.com/reshamas/status/1118194936992751616?ref_src=twsrc%5Etfw">April 16, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>